-This effect also works in reverse - when stationary electrons are placed in a varying magnetic field, an electromotive force (EMF) is induced, and the current starts to flow.
+This effect also works in reverse – when we place stationary electrons in a varying magnetic field, they induce an electromotive force (EMF), and a current starts to flow.
 This phenomenon is known as electromagnetic induction.

 Magnetic field and flux

-Magnitude and flux are interdependent - you can use the equation below to easily switch between them.
-A stands for the cross-sectional area of the coil, in which the EMF is induced.
+Magnitude and flux are interdependent – you can use the equation below to switch between them easily.
+A represents the cross-sectional area of the coil in which the EMF is induced.

 Lenz's law and Faraday's law formula

 Faraday's law states that the voltage induced in a circuit is equal to the rate of change – that is, change in time – of the magnetic flux through a loop:

 - – Electromotive force (EMF);